Cadillac de Ville series: Seventh generation (1994–1999)

-For 1994, Cadillac redesigned the Sedan DeVille, using a lengthened version of GM's front-drive K-platform shared with the Seville rather than the C-body used by the previous-generation Deville as well as the Oldsmobile Ninety Eight and Buick Park Avenue.
+For 1994, Cadillac redesigned the Sedan DeVille, using a lengthened version of GM's front-drive K-platform shared with the Seville rather than the C-body used by the previous-generation Deville, Oldsmobile Ninety Eight, and Buick Park Avenue.
 This was the first generation in which the two-door Coupe DeVille was not available, having been discontinued due to low sales of the prior-generation model.
 1996 was the last model year Cadillac marketed this car as the "Sedan DeVille".

 Designed by Chuck Jordan under the design direction of Wayne Cherry, the restyled Sedan Deville rode on a 113.8 in wheelbase and featured 117.5 cuft of passenger volume and a 20 cuft trunk.
 Production moved to Hamtramck, Michigan.

 For 1994 and 1995, the base Deville retained the 4.9L L26 V8 while the DeVille Concours was available with the new 270 hp (201 kW) LD8 Northstar V8.
 In 1996, the high-output L37 Northstar generating 300 hp became standard in the Concours series, while the standard-output Northstar replaced the 4.9L V8 in base models.